wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/data_health.md

 - **Active Coverage:** The percentage of Data Assets that have been validated in the last 30 days.

-- **Total Data Assets:** The current number of Data Assets in your GX Cloud Organization.
+- **Total Data Assets:** The current number of Data Assets in your GX Cloud workspace.

 Days as used in these metrics are segmented by midnight UTC.